Radee1/the-ugandan-history-channel/README.md

  * Text on the about page and history page was taken from- https://visituganda.com/explore/category/history-of-uganda and https://www.britannica.com/summary/Uganda

+ * Text on the history page was taken from BBC news-https://www.bbc.com/news/world-africa-14112446

  * The font-family applied in the CSS page and over all TUHC site was adopted from Google fonts- https://fonts.google.com/

  * Some CSS code inspired from Lecture slides and love running project.